vision-zjweu/compv.github.io/docs/hw1.md

 	1. {{ code }} <span class="code">Fill in `resizeToSquare(I,maxDim)`.</span>

 		If the input image is smaller than maxDim on both sides, leave it alone; if it is bigger, resize the image to fit inside a `maxDim` by `maxDim` square  **while keeping the aspect ratio the same** (i.e., the image should not stretch).
-Use the opencv function `cv2.resize`.
-As is always the case in the course, you can look up any documentation you'd like for this function.
+Use the opencv function `cv2.resize` (and refer to documentation).
 You can now resize to your hearts content using the `--resizeto` flag.

 ### Handling Color